armory/docs/content/en/docs/installation/operator.md

 ## {{% heading "configKustomizeInstallArmory" %}}
 {{% include "armory-operator/kustomize-patches.md" %}}

-## Upgrade Armory
+## Upgrade Armory Enterprise

-To upgrade an existing Armory deployment, perform the following steps:
+To upgrade an existing Armory Enterprise deployment, perform the following steps:

 1. Change the `version` field in `deploy/spinnaker/basic/SpinnakerService.yml`  file to the target version for the upgrade.
 2. Apply the updated manifest: